Complexity Classification in Infinite-Domain Constraint Satisfaction: Arithmetical Templates

-\begin{proposition} For every recursively enumerable language $\mathcal L$ there exists a relational structure $\bB$ with a first-order (in fact, a primitive positive) definition in $\bC$ such that CSP$(\bB)$ is polynomial-time Turing equivalent to $\mathcal L$. \end{proposition} \begin{proof} Code $\mathcal L$ as a set $L$ of natural numbers, viewing the binary encodings of natural numbers as bit strings, so that $s \in \mathcal L$ if and only if the number with binary encoding $1s$ is in $L$, appending the symbol $1$ at the front so that for instance $00$ and $01$ correspond to different numbers in $L$.
-Now consider the structure
+\begin{theorem} For every recursively enumerable problem $\mathcal P$ there exists a relational structure $\bB$ with a first-order (in fact, a primitive positive) definition in $({\mathbb Z}; *,+,1)$ such that $\Csp(\bB)$ is polynomial-time Turing equivalent to $\mathcal P$. \end{theorem} \begin{proof} Code $\mathcal P$ as a set $L$ of natural numbers, viewing the binary encodings of natural numbers as bit strings.
+More precisely, $s \in \mathcal P$ if and only if the number represented in binary by the string $1s$ is in $L$.
+That is, we append the symbol $1$ at the front so that for instance $00 \in \mathcal P$ and $01 \in \mathcal P$ correspond to different numbers in $L$.
+Now consider the structure $\bB := ({\mathbb Z}; S,D,L',N)$ where \begin{itemize} \item $S$ is the binary relation defined by

-where \begin{itemize} \item $S$ is the binary relation defined by the formula $R_+(x,1,y)$ in $\bC$, \item $D$ is the binary relation defined by $R_+(x,x,y)$ in $\bC$, and \item $L'$ is the relation $L \cup \{\infty\}$. \end{itemize} We claim that also the unary relation $L'$ has a first-order definition in $\bC$.